edeng23/binance-trade-bot/README.md

 Create a .cfg file named `user.cfg` based off `.user.cfg.example`, then add your API keys and current coin.

+**The configuration file consists of the following fields:**
+- **api_key** - Binance API key generated in the Binance account setup stage.
+- **api_secret_key** - Binance secret key generated in the Binance account setup stage.
+- **current_coin** - This is your starting coin of choice.
+This should be one of the coins from your supported coin list.
+If you want to start from your bridge currency, leave this field empty - the bot will select a random coin from your supported coin list and buy it.
+- **bridge** - Your bridge currency of choice.
+Notice that different bridges will allow different sets of supported coins.
+For example, there may be a Binance particular-coin/USDT pair but no particular-coin/BUSD pair.
+- **tld** - 'com' or 'us', depending on your region.
+Default is 'com'.
+- **hourToKeepScoutHistory** - Controls how many hours of scouting values are kept in the database.
+After the amount of time specified has passed, the information will be deleted.
+- **scout_transaction_fee** - The transaction fee percentage.
+This value should be changed, for example, if you are [using BNB to pay for fees](https://www.binance.com/en/support/faq/115000583311-Using-BNB-to-Pay-for-Fees).
+- **scout_multiplier** - Controls the value by which the difference between the current state of coin ratios and previous state of ratios is multiplied.
+For bigger values, the bot will wait for bigger margins to arrive before making a trade.

 ### Notifications with Apprise

 Apprise allows the bot to send notifications to all of the most popular notification services available such as: Telegram, Discord, Slack, Amazon SNS, Gotify, etc.